Cinnamoroll: Characters

 Mocha (born February 20) is a female brown dog living in a white house on top of a hill.
 She's a stylish chatterbox and also the "big sister" of the bunch, always looking out for others.
 Mocha is known for her silky chocolate-brown fur and her pink bows with flowers.
 She has a crush on Cinnamoroll and loves fashion and getting dressed up but does not like bell peppers or bugs.
 She is most commonly depicted as Cinnamoroll's love interest.
 She is the girly girl of the group.
 In the Manga, Mocha's fur color is light brown and she is seen wearing different hair accessories besides her pink flowers.
 Alongside Chiffon and Azuki, they make up the three-girl idol group Cinnamonangels and the leader of the group.

+In 2025, she gained a resurge in popularity causing Sanrio to give her the full character name "Lovelymocha" later that year.
+In 2026, she was among the 12 Sanrio characters to chosen by the company to get marketed towards Western audiences.